Mathématique: Chapter 6

 He let sleep drag him down.

-Young awoke to the sound of a blender.
+Young woke to the sound of a blender.

-Sunlight was streaming into the room through the half-open slats in the venetian blinds, lighting up the dust in the air.
-By the look of the light, he had the feeling it was going to be another scorcher of a day, but he couldn’t tell for certain because, at some point during the night, Rush had liberated his air conditioner from the burden of cooling an apartment open to the summer night.
+Sunlight streamed into the room through the half-open slats in the venetian blinds, lighting up the dust in the air.
+By the look of the light, he had the feeling it was gonna be another scorcher of a day.
+His air conditioner was quiet.
+At some point during the night, Rush had shut the windows.

-He could smell coffee.
-That was an even better sign.
+He smelled coffee.
+That was a better sign.

-He carefully eased into a sitting position, trying to avoid a sharp twinge of pain from either his back or his leg, but inevitably getting both for his efforts.
-He was going to have to pay for last night’s excitement, that much was clear.
-He reached around to carefully touch his lower back, finding a hard block of confused, contracted muscle.
+He eased into a sitting position, trying to avoid the jolt of angry nerves from his back or his leg, but getting both anyway.
+He was already paying for last night’s excitement.
+Reaching around, he laid his his palm on his lower back, finding a hard block of confused, contracted muscle.

-He forced himself to stand slowly, easing his weight onto his injured side.
+He stood, easing his weight onto his injured side.
 It was worse in the morning.
-It always was.

-He limped slowly toward the kitchen, pausing briefly to eye Vala’s computer, now sitting on his table.
-The laptop was open and running some kind of program, apparently all by itself.
+He limped toward the kitchen, pausing to eye Vala’s computer, sitting on the dining table.
+The laptop was open.
+The screen was live and running a program, apparently all by itself.

 Creepy, Young decided.